geyserfund/geyser-app/ARCHITECTURE.md

 `
 ```

-Will generate a hook named `useMeQuery` and another `useMeLazyQuery`.
+- Will generate a hook named `useMeQuery` and another `useMeLazyQuery`.

+- These can be used as alternatives for `useQuery(QUERY_ME)` and `useLazyQuery(useMeLazyQuery)` along with type benefits.

-Both will return responses typed with `UserMeFragment` saving time to map response to types.
+- Both will return responses typed with `UserMeFragment`, with the exact same parameters we put up in the query, saving time to create and map types.

 ### Mutations